Bit-Nation/BITNATION-Framework-old/README.md

  -  a Decentralized Autonomous Organization (DAO)
  -  a tool to manage your personal funds
  -  a union, like a marriage or a co-living agreement
- -  an holon, embassy or a consulate
+ -  a holon, embassy or a consulate
  -  ... (put yours here :wink:)

 The framework is made of smart contracts in solidity.
 We put a big amount of work into making it upgradeable, which is quite rare in the ethereum world.